Advertiser Disclosure

 Jump to Section

-A major airline loyalty program is making big changes that will make it harder for most flyers to earn elite status.
-Spain-based Iberia is overhauling its Iberia Plus program and introducing new, and in some cases very aggressive, spending thresholds to reach elite status.
+A major airline loyalty program has made big changes, making it harder for most flyers to earn elite status.
+Spanish airline Iberia has overhauled its Iberia Plus program and introduced new, and in some cases very aggressive, spending thresholds to reach elite status.

-Changes to Iberia Plus Taking Effect on April 1
+Changes to Iberia Plus From April 1, 2025

-Iberia is making huge changes to its loyalty program and status earning, which are sure to encounter backlash from frequent flyers.
+Iberia has made huge changes to its loyalty program and status earning, which are sure to encounter backlash from frequent flyers.

 Iberia planes